The greener the greenspace, the happier and less self-absorbed people are, Vermont team reports.

 Using these scores, the team collects some fifty million tweets from around the world each day—“then we basically toss all the words into a huge bucket,” says Dodds—and calculate the bucket’s average happiness score.

 To make the new study, the UVM team fished tweets out of this huge stream—from 4,688 users who publically identify their location—that were geotagged with latitude and longitude in the city of San Francisco.
 This allowed the team to know which tweets were coming from which parks.
 “Then, working with the U.S. Forest Service, we developed some new techniques for mapping vegetation of urban areas—at a very detailed resolution, about a thousand times more detailed than existing methods,” says Jarlath O’Neil-Dunne, director of UVM’s Spatial Analysis Laboratory in the UVM Rubenstein School of Environment and Natural Resources and a co-author on the new study.
-“That’s what really enabled us to get an accurate understanding of how the greenness and vegetation of these urban areas relates to people’s sentiment there.”
+“That’s what really enabled us to get an accurate understanding of how the greenness and vegetation of these urban areas relate to people’s sentiment there.”

 “This is the first study that uses Twitter to examine how user sentiment changes before, during, and after visits to different types of parks,” says Schwartz, a doctoral student in the Rubenstein School and Gund Institute graduate fellow supported by the National Science Foundation.
 “The greener parks show a bigger boost.”